warhog/fpvlaptracker/README.md

 the application is available in the play store (only android right now, [play store](https://play.google.com/store/apps/details?id=de.warhog.fpvlaptracker)), the source is in the app folder).

 ### standalone mode
-the tracker can be used in standalone mode for single user races.
+the tracker can be used in standalone mode for single user races. only one tracker node and the app is needed.

 ### connected mode
-running in the connected mode the tracker connects to a host software using wifi. races and particpants can be organized inside the host software. the host software includes a webserver that serves a web ui for watching / controlling races.
+running in the connected mode the tracker connects to a host software using wifi. races and particpants can be organized inside the host software. the host software includes a webserver that serves a web ui for watching / controlling races. one to multiple (max.
+8) tracker nodes and server with wifi (e.g. raspi) required.

 ## tested devices
 * immersion rc vtx